Main services provided by biobanks operating as a single entity:

 - paying for shipping and service charges

 - The request is granted only if the project employing the samples is feasible and in agreement with TNGB policies;

 - No samples are sent out before receiving the signed MTA form.

-Particular requests or controversies require special approval by a third-party committee, composed by one member of the Advisory Board, one member of the Telethon Biobank Committee and by a third external member selected among the International Scientific Community (peer-review-based selection).
+Particular requests or controversies require special approval by a third-party committee, the Approval/Appeal Panel composed by one member of the Advisory Board, one representative of Fondazione Telethon and and by a third external member selected among the international Scientific Community through the peer-review-based procedures.

 Owing to their rarity, some biospecimens could be not available even though they are listed in the catalogue.
 Users will receive the confirmation of availability only after the online request submission/approval.

 All requests are transparently accessible by all partners and by the Telethon Program Manager through the TNGB Information Technology infrastructure.